MB Lal Book 1

 of the East because of its many fine educational institutions, attracting

-migrants and students from all over India and abroad.
-The city has
+migrants and students from all over India Maharashtra ,

 but the rapid growth of industry in the Pune district, particularly the